Second Spanish Armada: Armada

 In July, the Earl of Essex had been fed reports from spies and merchants that there were forty-six ships in Lisbon and that new warships were being built at many places on the Biscay coast.
-This information was conveyed to Queen Elizabeth but she was informed that it would not strike because of the expected autumn storms.
+This information was conveyed to Queen Elizabeth, but she was informed that it would not strike because of the expected autumn storms.
 Nevertheless, preparations were made and the Navy was put on alert.
 Reinforcements arrived to protect the Isle of Wight, Falmouth and even the mouth of the Medway where at Chatham the English fleet lay in dock.
-The English field commander Lord Willoughby's main anxiety however was for Ireland, Scotland, and the English held Dutch Cautionary Towns such as Vlissingen.
+The English field commander Lord Willoughby's main anxiety, however, was for Ireland, Scotland, and the English held Dutch Cautionary Towns such as Vlissingen.

 At the beginning of October, the Armada was still in no shape to depart.
-Lack of food and money as well as potential mutiny forcibly delayed the expedition which infuriated Philip.
+Lack of food and money as well as potential mutiny forcibly delayed the expedition, which infuriated Philip.
 The Adelantado had preparation for the Armada as his main priority but soon asked to be relieved of his command to defend himself, which Philip refused.
 Philip instead abruptly cancelled the Irish enterprise altogether.
-The relenting weather, lateness of the season and disease amongst ships crews being the reasons.
+The relenting weather, lateness of the season and disease amongst ship crews were the reasons.
 The Adelantado instead was to sail to La Coruna, where he was to be given orders to seize the French Port of Brest, which they had briefly held in 1594 only to be defeated by Anglo French troops who took the fort there.
 Brest was chosen simply because it was closer to Spain but also could be used as a base to attack England and also to help the Irish rebels.